Click on the sections below to explore and learn more about the Geography curriculum at St Bernadette’s.

 We make connections through a topic based, cross-curricular approach and look for opportunities to take learning outside, allowing children to travel the world from their classroom and get practical real-life experiences.
 Children are made aware of Geography as a discrete subject to help them understand what it is, and the skills they are learning.
 We deepen knowledge by linking and revisiting areas of learning across topics, so that children will remember more, know more, and understand more.

-Our Geography Subject Leader is Mrs Morton.
+Our Geography Subject Leader is Mrs Hallsworth.

-Year A 2023-2024
+Year A 2025-2026

-Year B 2024-2025
+Year B 2026-2027

 Geography Latest News